space88man/kubeadm-transcripts/centos/04-etcd.md

 etcd as installed by kubeadm, is not production ready.
 It is a single node cluster using the docker host filesystem for state in `/var/lib/etcd`.
-This obviously causes disk contention with docker, and the fact that we are running in a VM with the vdisk being a file on the host filesystem means that we will get horrible latencies for fsync — which is what etcd uses to persist data.
+This causes disk contention with docker, and the fact that we are running in a VM with the vdisk being a file on the host filesystem guarantees that we will get horrible latencies for fsync — which is what etcd uses to persist data.

 Our VM vdisk was deliberately created on a regular HD.
 We can now observe etcd complaining about bad latencies.

-*Transcript*
+*Transcript*:

 ```sh
 ## the qcow2 image backing kube0 is on a regular HD